 Top tip: During autumn, we encourage all of our customers to plan ahead and prepare for any periods of bad weather.
 Being proactive will help protect your stored fuel and keep costs low.

-Diesel fuel is at a higher risk of contamination in the winter, particularly from freezing temperatures.
+The winter period is more likely to cause contaminated fuel, particularly from freezing temperatures.
 The fuel contains wax paraffins which are an important component as they give the fuel its high cetane number to allow efficient combustion.
 These paraffins are usually in liquid form and are dissolved in the fuel, but when the temperature drops low enough, the molecules start to form crystals and solidify.

 If fuel storage systems are exposed to the elements or have been badly designed, they can have insufficient thermal protection and the wax crystals can easily plug filters and pipework.
 In some instances, the narrow bore pipework can bend and unions can become fully blocked, causing the engine to fail or stop completely due to fuel starvation.